wiktor-jozwik/stock-quotes/README.md

     }
     ```

-It's possible to ommit some fields and get data which is needed
+It's possible to omit some fields and get data which is needed